-As discussed above, the District's fund financial statements are combined with the government-wide statements.
-The fund statements include a Balance Sheet and Statement of Revenues, Expenditures and Changes in Fund Balances.
+As discussed above, the District's fund financial statements are combined with the government-wide financial statements.
+The fund financial statements include a Balance Sheet and Statement of Revenues, Expenditures and Changes in Fund Balances.

-Governmental Funds

-The District has three governmental funds and considers each to be a major fund.
+Governmental Funds - The District has three major governmental funds.

-General Fund - To account for resources not required to be accounted for in another fund, customer service revenues, maintenance tax revenues, operating costs and general expenditures.
+General Fund - To account for maintenance tax revenues, professional fees and administrative costs.